-We're proud to report substantial progress in both areas in the past two years.
-Together, these initiatives resulted in an absolute reduction of 1,432 metric tons of CO2 and equivalents (MTCO2e) from 2021 to 2022, despite a 5.4 million square foot increase (34.5%) in gross floor area.
-729 MTCO2e of the avoided emissions are attributed to the solar upgrades.
-We will report total reductions for the entirety of 2023 in our report addendum, to be published in early 2024.
+We're proud to report substantial progress in both areas in the past three years.
+Together, these initiatives resulted in a 20.04% reduction of GHG emission intensity across the portolio, through a 6.83 million square foot (43.7%) increase in gross floor area between 2021 and 2023.
+794.71 MTCO2e of the avoided emissions are attributed to these decarbonization upgrades for 2023.

-Carbon Offsets
+Carbon Offsets: REDD+ Project

 As demand outpaces regulation in voluntary carbon markets, it is imperative that we work with high-quality, effective, and verified carbon offset partners to be confident in the legitimacy of our decarbonization efforts.
 In addition to offsetting our unmitigated GHG emissions through carbon capture, we seek projects that create additional environmental and social impacts, such as biodiversity preservation, economic opportunity for the community local to the project, and alignment with government climate strategy.
-For example in 2021 and 2022, we retired 15,000 tonnes cumulatively in Verra-certified JNR projects.
-Verra is a global leader in greenhouse-gas crediting; the Jurisdictional and Nested REDD+ Framework (JNR) (1) targets forest conservation, sustainable forestry management, and enhancement of forest carbon stocks through projects aligned with government climate goals.
+For example in 2021, 2022 and 2023, we retired 40,000 tonnes cumulatively in Verra-certified JNR projects.
+Verra is a global leader in greenhouse-gas crediting; the Jurisdictional and Nested REDD+ Framework (JNR) 🗹 targets forest conservation, sustainable forestry management, and enhancement of forest carbon stocks through projects aligned with government climate goals.